Kami's Class View (previously known as Kami Grade by Page) feature allows teachers to:

 At the top of each student's submission, the assignment status will be displayed next to their name.
 Here's what each status means:

 With our newest update to this feature, we have added the Sort and Filter option.
 They will appear respectively at the top left of Kami Class View, as seen in the images below:

 The Sort option allows you to change the order in which you see the assignments.
 You have an option for Submission status (Which is covered in the above section), which will be the automatic selection when you open your Class View assignments.

-You also have an Alphabetical order option by Name A-Z, and to see the most recent submitted assignment select Last Submitted.
+You also have an Alphabetical order option by First Name A to Z, Last Name A to Z, and to see the most recently submitted assignment select Last Submitted.

 The Filter option limits what shows up on your Class View.
-All the filters are automatically on, and you can turn them off to see specific options under the submission status.
-For example, if you want to avoid seeing the graded students' work, unselect Graded in the filter dropdown, and your graded submissions will no longer appear.
+All the filters are automatically off, and you can turn them on by ticking the check box to see specific options under the submission status.

 4. Leave a grade and click Return

 Once you've finished grading, leave the student's grade in the top-right corner of their assignment and click Return to confirm.

 This feature is synced with Google Classroom, meaning the total grade points will be 100 by default unless you've changed the total in Google Classroom.